You want to make your website content more relevant, right?

 - Catchy page title – Write an interesting page title.

-- Significance of the site URL – Include the target keyword in the URL
+- The significance of the site URL – Include the target keyword in the URL

-- Significance of the meta description. – Significant meta descriptions are those that contain one or more of the keywords that a visitor is looking for.
+- The significance of the meta description. – Significant meta descriptions are those that contain one or more of the keywords that a visitor is looking for.

 Compose interesting and eye-catching meta descriptions